 - Keep a throw up bucket or trash can lined with sacks.
 As the first sack gets used, throw out the bag and you’ll be ready for the next round.

 - Keep hand sanitizer around the house, and remind your family to use it often.
+It’s always best to wash your hands with real soap and water as much as you can!!

 - REST, REST, REST!
 I know this is practically impossible for the sick Mommy who is caring for everyone else.
 Where the kids are concerned, I encourage them to sleep, watch movies or read for as long as it takes them to regain their energy.
 This is one time when I have no problem with a TV or iPAD marathon.
 Whatever it takes to keep them grounded for awhile.